pyrogram/pyrogram/docs/source/topics/filters.rst

 Custom Filters
 --------------

-Pyrogram already provides lots of built-in :class:`Filters <pyrogram.Filters>` to work with, but in case you can't find a specific one for your needs or want to build a custom filter by yourself (to be used in a different kind of handler, for example) you can use :meth:`Filters.create() <pyrogram.Filters.create>`.
+Pyrogram already provides lots of built-in :class:`~pyrogram.Filters` to work with, but in case you can't find a specific one for your needs or want to build a custom filter by yourself (to be used in a different kind of handler, for example) you can use :meth:`~pyrogram.Filters.create`.

 .. note::

-    At the moment, the built-in filters are intended to be used with the :obj:`MessageHandler <pyrogram.MessageHandler>` only.
+    At the moment, the built-in filters are intended to be used with the :class:`~pyrogram.MessageHandler` only.

-An example to demonstrate how custom filters work is to show how to create and use one for the :obj:`CallbackQueryHandler <pyrogram.CallbackQueryHandler>`.
-Note that callback queries updates are only received by bots; create and `authorize your bot <../start/Setup.html#bot-authorization>`_, then send a message with an inline keyboard to yourself.
+An example to demonstrate how custom filters work is to show how to create and use one for the :class:`~pyrogram.CallbackQueryHandler`.
+Note that callback queries updates are only received by bots; create and :doc:`authorize your bot <../start/auth>`, then send a message with an inline keyboard to yourself.
 This allows you to test your filter by pressing the inline button:

 .. code-block:: python